 During a flare-up, the affected skin may become uncomfortable, with burning and itching symptoms.
 This is aggravated if the skin surfaces are continually rubbing against each other, such as in the groin when walking.
-Flare-up tend to settle down in a few days with appropriate treatment although sometimes it may improve without treatment.
+Flare-ups tend to settle down in a few days with appropriate treatment although sometimes they may improve without treatment.

-Severe and painful flare-up in an area such as the groin, genital area or in the crease of the buttocks may make walking and working so uncomfortable that a patient might need a few days of rest.
-Severe flare-ups may be lead to infection and discharge and may lead to an unpleasant smell from the affected areas.
+Severe and painful flare-ups in an area such as the groin, genital area or in the crease of the buttocks may make walking and working so uncomfortable that an individual may need a few days of rest.
+Severe flare-ups may lead to infection and discharge, which may cause increased pain or a strong smell from the affected areas.
+The affected areas may become particularly problematic if secondarily infected.
+This may be due to bacterial and/or viral (particularly the cold sore virus) infection.